-I am a second-year PhD candidate in the Department of Linguistics at Yale University.
-My research focuses on the syntax and semantics of West African languages, with a particular interest in the morphosyntax of bare nominals and their (in)definite interpretations.
+I am a third-year PhD candidate in the Department of Linguistics at Yale University.
+My research focuses on the syntax and semantics of West African languages, with a particular interest in the morphosyntax of nominals expressions and the semantics of (in)definiteness, and number marking.
 Currently, I work primarily on Yorùbá, Igbo and Nigerian Pidgin (Naija).

 Ongoing